Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 In order for Moodle to easily aggregate scores automatically, entries in the gradebook are numeric by default.
 The default score for each activity is 100.
 You can then control the weights of individual activities to aggregate a final score for the class.
 If you prefer to grade only with letters no numeric scores are involved and Moodle cannot aggregate a final grade for the course.

-Default calculation of the final grade in Moodle - Simple weighted mean
+Default calculation of the final grade in Moodle - Simple weighted mean or weighted mean.

-The weight of each item is simply the difference between its Maximum and Minimum grade.
+For simple weighted main, the weight of each item is simply the difference between its Maximum and Minimum grade.

-A1 70/100, A2 20/80, A3 10/10, category max 100: (0.7*100 + 0.25*80 + 1.0*10)/(100 + 80 + 10) = 0.526 --> 52.6/100If you would like to adjust the weights of individual assignments, you need to change gradebook calculation method to "weighted mean of grades"
+A1 70/100, A2 20/80, A3 10/10, category max 100: (0.7*100 + 0.25*80 + 1.0*10)/(100 + 80 + 10) = 0.526 --> 52.6/100If you would like to adjust the weights of individual assignments, you need to change gradebook calculation method to "weighted mean of grades".

 1. Go to the Gradebook, and select the "Gradebook setup" menu.